codeforbielefeld/teuto-moisture-map-python/services/tmm-api/Readme.md

 Run `pytest` to run tests.

+Run `black .` to format code using black.

+Run `flake8` to check for pep8 conformity.

+Run `mypy .` to run type checks.

 Run `flask --app tmm_api:app --debug run` to run the application using flask for development.

 Run `gunicorn --bind 0.0.0.0:5000 tmm_api:app` to run the application using gunicorn for production.

+## Doing things with nox

+Run `nox` to run pytest, black, flask9 and mypy.

 ## Doing things with docker